SCUBA: Reef Conservation

 You won’t want to leave the squad!

 Nearly half of your fellow volunteers will join the SCUBA program after their Nicaragua Excursion.
 Some will even pay to change their flights while in Nicaragua so they don’t miss out!
-Save money and extend time with your new GIVE family by joining the Pacific & Caribbean Package.
+Extend time with your new GIVE family by joining the Nicaragua Package!

 Scuba: Reef Conservation Program Itinerary